 - Iron your fabric before the retreat.
 This is especially important if you are using fat quarter or fat eighth bundles for your sewing.
 Who wants to spend precious retreat time at the ironing board?

-- Cut out as much of your projects as possible.
+- Cut out as many of your projects as possible.
 I was so happy I had done this this week...I really was able to spend nearly all of my time sewing!

 - Be sure to bring extras of the fabrics you are using including extra yardage of your background fabrics.
 I was missing a 1 1/2" x 1 1/2" square for one of my projects.
 Luckily, my roommate had brought along some of the same fabric so I didn't need to stop working on that.